jonathan-gtd/scribe/README.md

 ### 2. Database Setup

 You need a running TimescaleDB instance.
-We recommend PostgreSQL 17 or 18.
+I recommend PostgreSQL 17 or 18.

+#### Option A: Home Assistant OS (Add-on)

+If you are running Home Assistant OS, I recommend using the [TimescaleDB Add-on](https://github.com/expaso/hassos-addon-timescaledb).

+#### Option B: Docker (Manual)

 ```bash
 # High Availability (Recommended)